rocket-connect/mcpconnect/README.md

 npx @mcpconnect/cli
 ```

-This opens MCPConnect at `http://localhost:3001` with a complete debugging environment.
+This opens MCP Connect at `http://localhost:3001` with a complete debugging environment.

 ## 💻 Developer Workflow